 Overnight stay at hotel in Bumthang.

-On this day after having breakfast, you will head on to some of the most prominent cultural sites in the religious heart of the country, Bumthang.
+After breakfast, you will head to some of the most prominent cultural sites in the country's religious heart, Bumthang.

 Jakar Dzong is our first landmark tour for the day.
-Its establishment history dates back to the 15th century when a group of lamas were searching for a sight to build the monastery.
-When doing so, the lamas witnessed a large white bird fly and sit atop a hill which was taken as a positive omen so Jakar Dzong was built there.
-It is thus called the ‘castle of the white bird’.
+Its establishment history dates back to the 15th century when a group of lamas searched for a site to build the monastery.
+When doing so, the lamas witnessed a large white bird fly and sat atop a hill taken as a positive omen, so Jakar Dzong was built there.
+It is thus called the ‘castle of the white bird.’

-Kurjey Lhakhang is another astonishing site you can visit which will engulf you in Bhutanese mythology.
+Kurjey Lhakhang is another excellent site you can visit, which will engulf you in Bhutanese mythology.
 As per the beliefs, Guru Rimpoche is known to have left his imprint in this temple’s vicinity when he visited its cave for meditation.
-Hence Kurjey was named so, translating to ‘Body Imprint’.
+Hence Kurjey was named so, translating to ‘Body Imprint.’